 I have been having prostate cancer marker (PSA) monitoring blood tests every few months since my original surgery in April 2016.
 The PSA has been continuing to rise ever since my surgery and is now considered as recurrent PCa.

 Recently I attended a Bangkok hospital seminar on this issue and have been extensively researching information on biochemical recurrence.
 This is to ensure I am informed the best I can be on next steps.
-With biochemical recurrence the next step is to try and find the source of the recurrence and then work out what and when treatment should be commenced.
+With biochemical recurrence the next step is to try to find the source of the recurrence and then work out what and when treatment should be commenced.

 08/05/18 (25 months post op) – It is concerning to have a recurrence so soon after surgery, with a high risk cancer of Gleason 8.
 The PSA is now at 0.71 with a doubling time of less than 5 months.